-Relevant Policy or Procedure(s): 1215 - Posters, Handbills, Solicitation and Other
+Relevant Policy or Procedure(s): 1215 - Posters, Handbills, Solicitation and Other Activities

-Activities

-Revision(s): 9/14/07; 8/6/21 (update)
+Approved by: President Date: 8/20/02 Revision(s): 9/14/07; 8/6/21 (update)

 2215 - Service of Alcoholic Beverages for Special Events

 In accordance with policy 1220; all requests to serve alcoholic beverages (beer or wine) for special events must be sent to the Executive Director of Institutional Advancement in the Barton Community College Foundation ("Foundation") office for approval at least 8 weeks prior to the event using the Barton Alcohol Beverages Service Request Form.
 Any Shafer Gallery art exhibit restrictions on food or drink supersede any request for event planning.